 How To Create Lens Flare?

 There are 3 ways you can create the effect in Adobe Photoshop.
 Each produces a different result and feel.
-Experiment it with different images and you will soon find a technique that will be your prefer method.
+Experiment with different images and you will soon find a technique that will be your preferred method.